yofabronecoforo/C6EGHV/README.md

 Provides a checkbox option that, when enabled, will produce __EXTREMELY__ verbose logging output for debugging purposes.
 This is disabled by default, and should remain disabled unless absolutely necessary.
 - Again, logging output will be __EXTREMELY__ verbose when this option is enabled; unless this verbosity is required, it is recommended that this option remain disabled.

+# Known Shortcomings, Limitations, and Bugs
+Minimum-turn requirements are set to 0 for all __DEFINED__ and __ENABLED__ rewards, meaning that all such rewards will be available from turn 1 on.
+- There is a known issue where receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
+As this is only really a problem during the extremely-early game (turns 1-20) prior to manual unlocking of Code of Laws, and the potential fix is cumbersome and ultimately unrewarding to implement, it is likely to remain unchanged.

+The Villager Secrets reward can only be awarded to a Player a certain number of times before becoming useless.
+When this reward is received, and this limit has been reached for the Player, then unless this reward is the only enabled reward, a new reward will be randomly seleted instead.
+If it IS the only enabled reward, then instead nothing will happen.
+See below for further details.

+Unit Ability rewards apply to any valid unit(s) in formation with the popping unit, as well as the popping unit.
+These rewards apply to each valid unit up to one time for the lifetime of that unit.
+For example, a Builder, Missionary, or Great Person can and will receive increased movement once, but not additional combat strength.
+Currently, the end result of this is that nothing will happen when an Ability reward is received and all valid unit(s) have already received the ability.

+Unit Promotion rewards apply to any valid unit(s) in formation with the popping unit, as well as the popping unit.
+These rewards can be applied an unlimited number of times to any specific unit; however, built-in limitations prevent a specific unit from earning more experience than is needed for its next promotion, so any experience earned beyond this amount will be lost.

+The Upgrade Unit reward applies to any valid unit(s) in formation with the popping unit, as well as the popping unit.
+Upgraded unit(s) retain any promotions and/or abilities attached to the old unit(s), and lose any remaining movement for this turn.
+Currently, specific units' actual experience totals cannot directly be determined; therefore, to balance any potential lost experience, any upgraded unit will be granted enough experience for its next promotion.

+Great effort has been made to ensure unit rewards only fire when a valid unit has been identified, but issues may still arise with certain rewards are granted via border expansion.
+Please open a new pull request to address any such issues.

 # Compatibility
 ## SP / MP